dmerejkowsky/blog/content/post/2018-02-18-helping-bbc-subtitlers.md

 draft: false
 title: Helping BBC subtitlers
 tags: [ideas]
+summary: |
+  What if there was a better way to transcribe what is said on TV into proper text, without having humans trying to repeat what they heard in a robotic voice, and then not-so-good "speech to text" programs converting robotic human voices to words?

 ---

 _Note: this the first post in the [Quantum of Ideas]({{< ref "post/2018-02-18-introducing-quantom-of-ideas.md" >}}) series._